kashifniaxi/Rankit_Django_TF-IDF/README.md

-# TF-IDF Algorithm for SEO Optimization
+# TF-IDF Algorithm for SEO Optimization In Django Frame work

 ## Introduction